arvidn/libtorrent/docs/manual.rst

-Since it sometimes may take a few minutes for a newly started torrent to find peers and be unchoked, or find peers that are interested in requesting data, torrents are not considered inactive immadiately.
+Since it sometimes may take a few minutes for a newly started torrent to find peers and be unchoked, or find peers that are interested in requesting data, torrents are not considered inactive immediately.
 There must be an extended period of no transfers before it is considered inactive and exempt from the queuing limits.